terrajobst/AspNetDocs.pt-br/aspnet/ajax/cdn/overview.md

 ### <a name="respond-releases-on-the-cdn"></a>Responder a versões na CDN

-As seguintes versões do [ https://github.com/scottjehl/Respond ] (https://github.com/scottjehl/Respond " https://github.com/scottjehl/Respond ") responder são hospedados na CDN:
+As seguintes versões do [responder](https://github.com/scottjehl/Respond "responder") são hospedados na CDN:

 #### <a name="respond-version-142"></a>Responder a versão 1.4.2